danialfarid/ng-file-upload/README.md

 ```
 The [demo](https://angular-file-upload.appspot.com/) page provide a helper tool to generate the policy and signature from you from the json policy document. **Note**: Please use https protocol to access demo page if you are using this tool to genenrate signature and policy to protect your aws secret key which should never be shared.

-Make sure that you provide upload and CORS post to your bucket at AWS -> S3 -> bucket name -> Properties -> Edit bucket policy and Edit COORS Configuration.
+Make sure that you provide upload and CORS post to your bucket at AWS -> S3 -> bucket name -> Properties -> Edit bucket policy and Edit CORS Configuration.
 Samples of these two files:
 ```
 {
   "Version": "2012-10-17",